jeffhuang4704/vulasset/v54-db-pod.md

 In version 5.4, we will introduce a database pod, which functions as a database service within the NeuVector deployment.
 This feature is optional and can be deployed by users at their discretion.
 If users do not have memory pressure in their environment, they do not need to enable it when upgrading to v5.4.

-When activated, it will store scan report in the database pod rather than Consul, thereby reducing memory usage in Consul.
+When enabled, it will store scan report in the database pod rather than Consul, thereby reducing memory usage in Consul.
 The data to be stored in the database pod will be scan report, including benchmark data.

 Each scan report has two keys in Consul: (1) a state key and (2) a data key.
 The following is an example: